People of opposite sex cannot be alone together unless they’re married or family

 Is it legal?

 Practically speaking, the law does not permit cohabitation of opposite genders.
-Unmarried couples living together do get in trouble if their neighbors complained to the police or if they got into legal trouble and the police visited their home to investigate.
+Unmarried couples living together get into trouble if their neighbours complain to the police or if they get into legal trouble and the police visit their home to investigate.